 Usually, when syndicating a show, the production or distribution company attempts to distribute it to only one station in each media market.
 There is a logic to this: if multiple stations air a show, they will split the ratings and collect little in advertising revenue (some may cancel it if ratings get too low), while if one station has exclusive rights to a syndicated show, they will have much higher ratings for it and be able to charge much higher rates to advertisers.
 Therefore, it's in every station's best interest to get exclusive broadcast rights, and the ensuing competition allows the distributor to charge more for syndication.

 There are some key differences between syndication and airing on a network.
 A network show is usually guaranteed to air on all the network's affiliates.
 There are, however, cases where network affiliates have refused to air a network show.
-Sometimes, this is due to concerns about offensive content, or pressure from local Moral Guardians, though it's usually because they feel that the network program simply isn't getting any good ratings, and that syndicated, or even local, programming airing instead is more profitable.
+Sometimes, this is due to concerns about offensive content, pressure from local Moral Guardians, or if a local station had a prior commitment to airing an event that was to serve its local audience, called preempting (such as airing of a local parade or a local political debate)note .
+However, it's usually because they feel that the network program simply isn't getting any good ratings, and that syndicated, or even local, programming airing instead is more profitable.
 An example of this would be when many NBC stations considered pulling The Jay Leno Show when its poor ratings started dragging down their nightly newscasts.
 It goes without saying that this tends to be a very bad omen for a network show's future.
 Network television also generally has the schedule consistent at the same time each week (although you never know sometimes).
 Syndicated shows, meanwhile, are scheduled by each individual station as they wish.
 Usually, they follow a pattern when it comes to scheduling, but time slot shifts are common, and shows may be cut down to make room for more commercials.

 Syndication can be done on a "cash" or "barter" basis.
 When done on a "cash" basis, the airing station pays for the rights to the show, owns all the airtime, and controls which episodes are shown.
 On a "barter" basis, the episode is given to the station for free in exchange for controlling a portion of the airtime; barter contracts often control which episodes are aired as well (newer episodes are thought to draw better ratings, so the studio is ostensibly protecting its investment in the airtime by restricting which episodes are aired).
 On either basis, the episode may be cut or compressed to allow for more commercials; this frequently occurs at the "bumper" points.